Table of Contents

 - Difficulty sleeping

-- An inability to focus and concentrate as a result of increased worry
+- An inability to focus and concentrate because of increased worry

-The severity of these symptoms will vary from person to person and can range anywhere from mild to extreme.
+The severity of anxiety hangover symptoms will be different for each person and can range from mild to extreme.

-The duration of hangxiety symptoms can also vary, depending on how much a person drank and how long it takes the body to process the alcohol.
+The duration of hangxiety symptoms can also vary, depending on how much a person had to drink and how long it takes the body to process the alcohol.

-The straightforward and simple answer to curing hangover anxiety is to avoid drinking alcohol altogether.
+The best hangover anxiety cure is to avoid drinking alcohol altogether.

-That said, there are steps people can take before and after drinking alcohol to avoid or reduce a hangover and anxiety.
+That said, there are steps people can take before and after drinking to avoid or reduce hangover anxiety.

-Ways to Reduce an Anxiety Hangover Before and While Drinking
+Ways to Reduce an Anxiety Hangover Before and During Drinking

 1. Limit alcohol intake

-For some people, enjoying one or maybe two drinks is easy.
-For others, one or two drinks typically leads to continued drinking because alcohol affects our decision making process.
+For some people, enjoying one or two drinks is easy.
+For others, one or two drinks typically leads to continued drinking because alcohol affects the decision-making process.

-Unfortunately, some people will find that they are unable to control their drinking regardless of plans or safeguards put into place.
+Unfortunately, some people are unable to control their drinking regardless of any plans or safeguards they put in place before they begin.

-For those who cannot limit their drinking or the consequences it causes, it may be necessary to seek alcohol treatment.
+For those who cannot control their drinking or the consequences, it may be necessary to seek alcohol treatment.

 Drinking on an empty stomach leads to getting drunk quicker, so eat something substantial before drinking.
-It can also be helpful to have a snack while drinking, which will lessen the effect of alcohol on the body.
+Eating food or snacks while drinking will also lessen the side effects of alcohol on the body.

 3. Hydrate with water

-Dehydration is one of the worst symptoms of a hangover, not only hurting the body, but also leading to hangover anxiety.
+Dehydration is one of the worst symptoms of a hangover.
+It physically hurts the body and mentally intensifies hangover anxiety.

-Matching each alcoholic beverage with a glass of water not only helps slow down a person’s alcohol intake, it also helps keep the body hydrated.
+Matching each alcoholic beverage with a glass of water not only helps slow down a person’s alcohol intake, but it also keeps the body hydrated.
 Just be prepared to go to the bathroom more often.

 1. Hydrate with water

-Drinking plenty of water after drinking will fuel the body with what it needs most to overcome dehydration.
-This should be done before going to bed and after waking up.
+Drinking plenty of water after drinking fuels the body with what it needs most to overcome dehydration.
+This should be done before going to bed and immediately after waking up.

 2. Sleep

 It may seem like it’s easy to go to sleep after drinking.
-The reality is alcohol causes poor sleep patterns during the night, which is one reason for feeling sluggish in the morning.
+But in reality, alcohol causes poor sleep patterns during the night, which is one reason for feeling sluggish in the morning.

-Going back to bed or taking a nap if possible will help the body regenerate and lessen the feelings of hangover anxiety.
+Going back to bed or taking a nap, if possible, will help the body regenerate and lessen hangover anxiety symptoms.

 3. Pain medications

-Not only will this help with the physical symptoms, but it can also have an impact on lowering the anxiety from withdrawal.
-It’s always recommended to avoid taking Tylenol during or immediately after drinking alcohol.
+Not only will this help with the physical symptoms, but it can also have an impact on lowering the hangover anxiety from withdrawal.

 4. Eat a light meal